Up for Grabs (play): West End version

 David Williamson later reflected on the experience:

 I was there for the first week of rehearsals in London when Madonna was playing the lead role...
 It was fascinating to see how she operated.
 She was very aware of her power and exercised it and demanded rewrites that she assumed would suit her character.
 I either did them or the play didn’t go on.
 I think the Australian version of the play was probably better.

 Reception

-The play did well in terms of sales, while critics had mixed things to say about Madonna and fans were happy with her.
+Up for Grabs debuted with notable mass media attention thanks to Madonna's play role which represented her London stage debut.
+After the announcement of her participation, Wyndham's Theatre informed it had already sold a "frightening" number of tickets, and in matters of 10 days, the play was a sell-out before its official debut.
+Many people queued in the rain in hopes of getting returned tickets.
+With ticketed pricing at least £150 a seat, this prompted Playbill to anticipate a record.
+Most expensive tickets were priced at $750.
+Playwright David Williamson admitted Madonna's presence guaranteed a sell-out over the play's ten-week run, commenting: "It was my only sold-out West End experience; people were scalping tickets for 500 quid.
+I can't claim that was because of me, they all came to see Madonna".